-- Surgical intervention for total colectomy should be considered early if patient is clinically unstable secondary to CDI. - Most patients with severe CDI should undergo abdominal CT to rule out toxic megacolon or pancolitis. - Early therapy appears to be important, especially in elderly patients.
-It may be necessary to discontinue the offending agent and initiate therapy while the toxin assay is pending. - Do not use antimotility agents (e.g., imodium) - The offending agents should be discontinued.
-If antimicrobials are necessary, it is preferable to avoid clindamycin, cephalosporins, or fluoroquinolones. - Prophylactic use of oral metronidazole or vancomycin in patients receiving antimicrobial therapy for treatment of underlying infection (other than CDI) is not recommended and may increase the patient's risk for CDI. - There are insufficient data to support the routine use of probiotics for CDI. - Cholestyramine is of questionable efficacy and binds oral vancomycin.
+• Surgical intervention for total colectomy should be considered early if patient is clinically unstable secondary to CDI.

+- Most patients with severe CDI should undergo abdominal CT to rule out toxic megacolon or pancolitis. - Early therapy appears to be important, especially in elderly patients.
+It may be necessary to discontinue the offending agent and initiate therapy while the toxin assay is pending. - Do not use antimotility agents (e.g., imodium) - Offending antimicrobial agents should be discontinued. - Prophylactic use of oral metronidazole or vancomycin in patients receiving antimicrobial therapy for treatment of underlying infection (other than CDI) is not recommended and may increase the patient's risk for CDI. - Data do not support the use of probiotics to treat CDI. - Use of probiotics for prevention may be considered on a case-by-case basis as supportive data are equivocal - Cholestyramine is of questionable efficacy and binds oral vancomycin.
 Its use is not advised.